Rupasree02/Predictive-Analysis-on-Healthcare-Products/README.md

 ### Import/Load & Transform Data

+To add a data source, go to the Get data option.
+Then, select the data source you want to connect and click the Connect button.<br/>
-Import following data to Microsoft Power BI Desktop from the Data file.<br/>
+Connect to following data from the Data file.<br/>

 + Sales_History
 + Customer_Master_Data